Head-to-head comparison across 3benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 Ling 2.6 Flash

 Pick GPT-4.1 mini if you want the stronger benchmark profile.
-Ling 2.6 Flash only becomes the better choice if coding is the priority or you want the cheaper token bill.
+Ling 2.6 Flash only becomes the better choice if coding is the priority.

 Coding